idianal/personal-site/posts/2022/on-shorter-retry-loops-in-elden-ring.md

 ---
 layout: post.njk
-title: On Shorter Retry Loops in Elden Ring
+title: "On Shorter Retry Loops in Elden Ring"
 date: 2022-04-17
+description: "Explore the concept of shorter retry loops in Elden Ring and how they can improve gameplay experience.
+Dive into strategies for reducing frustration and enhancing the challenge without sacrificing fun."
 ---

 Elden Ring is the newest game from acclaimed Dark Souls developer FromSoftware.